SMU Mustangs football: Sonny Dykes (2017–2021)

 Sonny Dykes was hired as the new football coach of SMU on December 11, 2017.
 The Mustangs were defeated by Louisiana Tech 51–10 in the DXL Frisco Bowl.

 In the 2019 season, the Mustangs got off to an 8–0 start.
 On September 21, they defeated cross-town rival TCU.
 On September 29, the Mustangs were ranked in the AP top 25 for the first time since October 25, 1986.

+Sonny Dykes went 30–17 (.638) while at SMU, and was invited to four bowl games, with 2 being cancelled.

 Rhett Lashlee (2021–present)

-Rhett Lashlee returned to SMU as Head Football Coach on Nov.
-29, 2021.
+Rhett Lashlee returned to SMU as the head football coach on November 29, 2021.
 Lashlee previously served as offensive coordinator for the Mustangs, including during the record-setting 2019 season.
+In 2024, the Mustangs would finish the regular season 11–1 (8–0 Conference), earning them a spot in the ACC Championship Game, where they lost 34–31 to Clemson.
+They would then play in the newly expanded 12-team College Football Playoff for the first time ever in 2024, where they lost in the first round to Penn State, 38–10.

 Conference affiliations

+Years listed here are football seasons.
+Conference changes take effect in the summer after a school's last football season in a conference.